Left Continue shopping

 Vinyl Backdrops

 Vinyl backdrops are known for their durability and water-resistant nature.
 They are easy to clean, making them a preferred choice for studio setups.
-Unlike fabric, vinyl doesn’t absorb stains as easily and can be wiped down with mild detergent and a damp cloth.
+Unlike fabric, vinyl doesn’t absorb stains as easily and can be wiped down only with a damp cloth.
 However, they should be stored properly to prevent curling at the edges.

 Paper Backdrops